arnob2601/uav-cpp/README.md

 - Coverage visualization
 - TODOs:
     - [ ] Add localization action to correct error
-    - [ ] Add tests
+    - [ ] The simulator step is independent of robot action, this needs to be fixed
-    - [ ] Better abstractions for robot, environment, planner, etc needs to be designed
+    - [ ] Test on Linux

 ## Installation
 The project requires `Python 3` and uses `uv` for dependency management.